 The Pittsburgh Steelers needed a field goal to cover against the Denver Broncos on Sunday, but the Broncos ran out of timeouts and Pittsburgh knelt on the ball at the Denver 7-yard line as time expired.

-Had there been time for one more play, Pittsburgh kicks a covering field goal.
+Had there been time for one more play, Pittsburgh could have kicked a covering field goal.
 The Steelers give 5.5 to the Houston Texans on Sunday.

 Tampa Bay led Carolina 24-17 as a nine-point favorite Sunday and prepared to run out the clock.
 But because the Panthers had a timeout, Tampa Bay had to run a real play.